top of page

 260924-mg-4.jpg

-STRENGTHENING SHIP OPERATORS' ABILITY TO PREVENT COLLISIONS
+STRENGTHENING THE CAPACITY OF SHIP OPERATORS TO PREVENT COLLISIONS

-• The OceanIA team raises awareness about the risk of collisions with whales.
+• The Ocean IA team raises awareness about the risk of collisions with whales.

 • Close collaboration with ship operators and maritime authorities helps define an effective alert system.